flowerbug/bcgt/README.md

 My changes are copyright to flowerbug@anthive.com, but nothing I'm doing is very complicated.

-# News For v3.0.0, Fix for Rounding Error, Use of -z Option
+# News For v3.0.0, Fix for Rounding Error, Use of -z Option, add readline

 Please use at least version (v3.0.0) and report any issues that are not noted below.

 The previous versions used the default ROUND_HALF_EVEN method in one place which could cause unbalanced beancount transactions.
 My broker uses ROUND_HALF_UP and so to make that possible along with the existing default I've added the -z option which changes the rounding method to ROUND_HALF_UP.

-Along with these changes I also may have made the output of the default version slightly different and so until tested for a while I'd consider this a potential breaking change.

 # Introduction and Rationale